Brad Snyder (baseball): Houston Astros

 On November 12, 2011, he signed a minor league contract with the Houston Astros.
 In 122 games with the Triple-A Oklahoma City RedHawks, he hit .304 with 20 HR, 66 RBI and 65 runs.

 Arizona Diamondbacks

-In November, 2012 he signed a minor league contract with the Arizona Diamondbacks.
+In November 2012, he signed a minor league contract with the Arizona Diamondbacks.

 Texas Rangers

-On November 14, 2013 Snyder signed a minor league contract with the Texas Rangers.
-His contract was purchased from the Triple-A Round Rock Express on June 10, 2014 when Mitch Moreland was placed on the disabled list.
+On November 14, 2013, Snyder signed a minor league contract with the Texas Rangers.
+His contract was purchased from the Triple-A Round Rock Express on June 10, 2014, when Mitch Moreland was placed on the disabled list.
 He played in ten games, all as a first baseman, hitting .167.
 He was designated for assignment on June 24 and elected to become a free agent.

 Somerset Patriots

-On March 24, 2016, Snyder signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+In 2016, Snyder signed with the Somerset Patriots of the Atlantic League of Professional Baseball, and played in 34 games for the team.

 Vaqueros Laguna

-On June 28, 2016, Snyder signed with the Vaqueros Laguna of the Mexican Baseball League.
+In June 2016, Snyder signed with the Vaqueros Laguna of the Mexican Baseball League.
 He was released on June 16, 2017.